ahmadiehsan/personal_docs/docs/software/storages_and_data/db/sql/row_based_vs_column_based.md

 <img src="image1.jpg" style="width:5.47917in" />

-- **Row-Based:** Store data in rows.
+- **Row-Based**: Store data in rows.
 All the information related to one record is stored together, making it easy to retrieve the full row.
-- **Column-Based:** Store information by columns instead of rows.
+- **Column-Based**: Store information by columns instead of rows.
 So a column will contain all values from the field across many rows and records.

 ## Query Performance

-- **Row-Based:** Allow efficient retrieving of whole rows.
+- **Row-Based**: Allow efficient retrieving of whole rows.
 This makes them more suitable for transactional processing requiring access to full records.
-- **Column-Based:** Columnar stores excel at aggregate queries – like sums or averages - that look across many rows because one column contains all the relevant data to calculate stats.
+- **Column-Based**: Columnar stores excel at aggregate queries – like sums or averages - that look across many rows because one column contains all the relevant data to calculate stats.
 Analytics queries run much faster by reducing what data needs scanning.

 ## Scalability

-- **Column-Based:** Column databases are often more scalable for analytical workloads since data is already stored by column.
+- **Column-Based**: Column databases are often more scalable for analytical workloads since data is already stored by column.
 Expanding to store new large batches of records is easier with a column orientation.
 Column compression also saves considerable space for massive data volumes.
 This makes column stores suited for "big data".
-- **Row-Based:** However, updating data can be slower.
+- **Row-Based**: However, updating data can be slower.
 So row stores may fit better for high-volume transactions that regularly add/update records.
 The structure aligns better with these use cases.

 ## Using Both